justinroy-01/FreelanceHub/README.md

 Tech Stack: Core Java · JDBC · MySQL · Swing
 Purpose: Mini Project – Freelance Management System

-> 💡 FreelanceHub is built as a learning-oriented project demonstrating the integration of front-end (Swing) and back-end (MySQL) using JDBC.
+> 💡 FreelanceHub is built as a learning-oriented project demonstrating the integration of front-end (Swing) and back-end (MySQL) using JDBC (java database connectivity).